 A new major version has been under development alongside PHP 5 for several years.
 This version was originally planned to be released as PHP 6 as a result of its significant changes, which included plans for full Unicode support.
 However, Unicode support took developers much longer to implement than originally thought, and the decision was made in March 2010[18] to move the project to a branch, with features still under development moved to trunk.

-Changes in the new code include the removal of register_globals,[19] magic quotes, and safe mode.[13][20]
+,[19] magic quotes, and safe mode.[13][20]
 The reason for the removals was that register_globals had opened security holes by intentionally allowing runtime data injection, and the use of magic quotes had an unpredictable nature.
-Instead, to escape characters, magic quotes may be replaced with the addslashes()function, or more appropriately an escape mechanism specific to the database vendor itself like mysql_real_escape_string() for MySQL.
-Functions that will be removed in future versions and have been deprecated in PHP 5.3 will produce a warning if used.[21]
+Instead, to escape characters, magic quotes may be replaced with the addslashes()

 Many high-profile open-source projects ceased to support PHP 4 in new code as of February 5, 2008, because of the GoPHP5 initiative,[22] provided by a consortium of PHP developers promoting the transition from PHP 4 to PHP 5.[23][24]